samwell-ho/openpgp-ca/README.md

-The benefit that using OpenPGP CA brings is roughly the same as if each user had verified and signed the keys of everyone they regularly communicate with - but without the overhead of having to manually authenticate all of those keys.
+The benefit that using OpenPGP CA brings is roughly the same as if each user had verified and signed the keys of everyone they regularly communicate with - but without the overhead of every user having to actually authenticate and sign all of those keys manually.

-The approach of OpenPGP CA moves the effort of authentication to a new role in the organization: the *OpenPGP CA admin* sets up the web of trust for users, so that everyone can be confident that they are using the right OpenPGP keys for their communication partners.
+The approach of OpenPGP CA moves the effort of authentication to a new role in the organization: the *OpenPGP CA admin* sets up the web of trust for all users, so that the users can be confident that they are using the right OpenPGP keys for their communication partners.
+This works without users needing training to perform these tasks - and without each user needing to spend significant effort on authenticating a potentially large number of keys.

 ## Quick intro